-4. Close the pressure relief valve.
-Turn on Pump B. The pressure should rise to 80-100 PSI.
+- 1) Ensure The vessel's pressurized water system is on - 2) Locate the potentiometer screw on the circuit board (pictured on pg.
+34) and turn this all the way clockwise to increase the flush duration to 10 minutes. - 3) Flush 6 times in succession will achieve a 60 minute purge. - 4) Remember to turn the flush potentiometer screw back close to its original position after this is complete.
+Only proceed to step 5 on purging with seawater: (Close the pressure relief valve.
+Turn on Pump B. The pressure should rise to 90-100 PSI.
 If pressure does not rise Feed Pump A may need to be turned on and off in order to prime both pumps.
 Water should begin to flow out of the sampling tube.
-If the ship is located in brackish or fresh water the pressure will be lower.
+If the ship is located in brackish or fresh water the pressure will be lower) for the product purge once you can run the system in seawater.
+In the interim, ensure the system is flushed with freshwater weekly or preserved with biocide.